Cincinnati Recall Lawyer: Instant Pot Recalls For Multicooker Fire Hazard

 Injuries are likely to result from common defects, including:

-If you or a loved one has suffered an injury due to a defective Instant Pot Gem 65 8-in-1 multicooker, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
+If you or a loved one has suffered an injury due to an Instant Pot Gem 65 8-in-1 multicooker, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding instant pot recalls.